cantsoft/distributed-text-editor/README.md

 ```
 python scripts/run.py
 ```
-to skip the npm package checks
+to skip the npm package checks.